Introduction to jQuery Events

 8. PageY

-This is the page type property that is used to return the position of the mouse pointer, which is related to the top hand side edge of the document.
-This kind of property is often used with the event.
-PageX property.
+This is the page-type property used to return the mouse pointer’s position, which is related to the top-hand side edge of the document.
+This kind of property is often used with the event—pageX property.

 Syntax